nick-Sutton/Machine-Learning-Projects/README.md

 # Machine Learning Projects
- I collection of small machine learning projects in python
+ A collection of small machine-learning projects in python.